Tuvalu Travel Guide

-Located well off any tourist trail – Tuvalu is a collection of nine picturesque, coral atolls, which supports a population of 11,000 friendly, welcoming souls.
-The country is the third-least populous sovereign state in the world, the world’s least visited country and at just 26 square kilometres (10 square miles), the fourth smallest country in the world.
+Located well off any tourist trail – Tuvalu is a collection of nine picturesque, coral atolls, which is home to a population of 11,000 friendly, welcoming souls.
+The country is the third-least populous sovereign state in the world, the world’s least visited country and (at just 26 square kilometres or 10 square miles) the fourth smallest country in the world.

-Accommodation options include one (basic) hotel and a number of simple family-run lodges.
-There are no café’s and just a few restaurants, serving simple but cheap meals.
+Accommodation options include one (basic) hotel and a number of basic family-run lodges.
+There are no cafe’s and no decent coffee to be found anywhere, however there are a few restaurants, serving simple, affordable meals.

-Located 1000-km due north of Fiji in the central Pacific (just below the equator) and approximately halfway between Hawaii and Australia, Tuvalu is an atoll nation consisting of nine islands.
-Its nearest neighbours are Kiribati, Nauru, Samoa and Fiji.
+Tuvalu is located seven degrees south of the Equator, 1000-km north of Fiji, in the Central Pacific.
+Lying approximately halfway between Hawaii and Australia, its nearest neighbours are Kiribati, Nauru, Samoa and Fiji.

 In 1863, labour recruiters from Peru kidnapped some 400 Tuvaluan’s, putting them to work in gold mines in Peru, reducing the population to just 2,500 people.

 During World War II, U.S. forces were based on the islands of Nanumea, Nukufetau, and Funafuti, but hostilities did not reach the islands.
-US forces used their base at Funafuti to launch their strike against Japanese forces, further to the north, in what would become known as the ‘Battle of Tarawa’.
+The Americans used their base on Funafuti to launch their strike against Japanese forces on Kiribati, in what would become known as the famous ‘Battle of Tarawa’.
 For more on this battle and to view graphic front-line footage from an embedded camera team, please refer to my Kiribati Travel Guide.

 During the 1960’s, racial tension and rivalries created friction between the Gilbertese and Ellice Islanders.
 A referendum in 1974 resulted in Tuvalu becoming a separate colony and then, in 1978, fully independent.